Sunscreen: Research and development

 New products are in development such as sunscreens based on bioadhesive nanoparticles.
 These function by encapsulating commercially used UV filters, while being not only adherent to the skin but also non-penetrant.
 This strategy inhibits primary UV-induced damage as well as secondary free radicals.
 UV filters based on sinapate esters are also under study.
 Sunscreens with natural and sustainable connotations are increasingly being developed, as a result of increased environmental concern.
+Although plant oils have been evaluated as sunscreens, a 2021 study of 14 such oils found UVB protection factors below 4 and concluded that vegetable oils are unsuitable.